jasonschreib/PythonHW1/README.md

-# PythonHW1
+# Pythonic Programming
-Second HW of CIS 192 Python Programming
+Some more programming of basic functions in Python